kietda/449project2/documentation/runbook.md

 $ locust -f loadtest.py --host=http://localhost:2015
 When python load testing app Locust is started, open browser and visit this url:
 - http://127.0.0.1:8089/
 This is a web-interface of our Locust instance.
 - Input number of total users: 100
 - Input Hatch rate (users spawned/second): 5
 - Press "Start swarming" to start "hatching" users and see results in the table

+To stop testing:
+- Click "Stop" button at the top right corner of browser.
+- Come back terminal, press "Ctrl + C" to stop.

 # STRESS TEST (simulating 2000 users with bogus data)
 $ locust -f loadtest.py --host=http://localhost:2015